South Australian cobbler: Distribution and habitat

 The South Australian cobbler is endemic to the temperate southern coasts of Australia.
 Its distribution extends from the central coast of New South Wales to Perth, Western Australia.
-It is found in shallow inshore waters and estuaries at depths between 0.25 and 35 m in beds of seagrass.
+It is found in shallow inshore waters, tidal pools and estuaries at depths between 0.25 and 35 m in beds of seagrass.

 Biology

 The South Australian cobbler is a nocturnal ambush predator, with the smaller fish feeding mainly on shrimp and small crabs and the larger fish being more piscivorous.
 It stays motionless during the day.
 These fishes attain sexual maturity at 2 to 4 years old.
 The adults leave the seagrass beds in the late winter and early spring, congregating in deeper water in very large aggregations, thought to be spawning aggregations.
-It is s slow growing species and large individuals are much older, often in excess of 210 years of age. in comparison to other species at the same size.
+It is a slow-growing species and large individuals are much older in comparison to other species at the same size.
 They can live for more than 14 years.
-The adults gave venom-bearing spines on the infraorbital bone, preopercular bone and in the dorsal, anal and pectoral fins.
+The adults have venom-bearing spines on the infraorbital bone, preopercular bone and in the dorsal, anal and pectoral fins.